prpole/dissertation/chapter1/main.md

 scientific inaccuracy.
-To begin on an ethical (and negative) level, this tripartite system does not enable us to dismiss the problematics of race and eugenics in *Herland*, but they may complicate the understanding of the system in the same way that understanding Gilman’s reliance of Lester F. Ward does;
+To begin on an ethical (and negative) level, this tripartite system does not enable us to dismiss the problematics of race and eugenics in *Herland*, but they may complicate the understanding of the system in the same way that understanding Gilman’s reliance on Lester F. Ward does;
-recognizing such connections allows us to better place Gilman in an historicizing context, even if it does not (and should not) allow us to hold her system up as an exact roadmap.
+recognizing such connections allows us to better place Gilman in an historicizing context, even if it does not (and should not) allow us to hold her system up as an exact roadmap. <!--yeah this doesn't matter; talk more about ethics and the due process problem-->

 This speculative evolutionary system does come into useful focus, however, when we consider it in terms of the utopian function of the novel.
 If we